-We probably do not know how much our unconscious attraction plays a role in partner choice, but it is usually very important when things go wrong.
-This is a sign that the couple have not taken from each other, but have remained as polarised as when they started, if not more so.
+We probably do not know how much our unconscious attraction plays a role in partner choice, but it is usually very important when things go wrong and people who begin to wonder what they need to do to find the right partner.

 Sometimes we do need some help either as an individual or as a couple to decipher our bike-riding-knowledge.
-So if you want to take a ride into an exploration of your unconscious beliefs & rules, get in touch by emailing me at firstname.lastname@example.org (if you can access Earls Court Station).
+So if you want to take a ride into an exploration of your unconscious beliefs, get in touch by emailing me at email@example.com (if you can access Earls Court Station).
 07805945233 if you’re old fashioned.

-*Mary and John are not a real couple, but a composite of people I have met in the last 10+years
+*Mary and John are not a real couple, but a composite of people I have met in the last 11+years